arielccjr/Journal2025/README.txt

             : Ad Hominem: Attacking the person instead of the argument itself.
             : Appeal to Authority (Ad Verecundiam): Relying on an authority figure outside their area of expertise.
         : Invalid syllogisms: A logical error occurs, ei.
 "All dogs are animals.
 All cats are animals.
 Therefore, all dogs are cats."
-    ~SYLLOGISM/DEMONSTRATION(Apodeixis): Deduction (Syllogismos): A syllogism is a logical argument where a conclusion follows necessarily from two premises.
+    ~SYLLOGISM: A syllogism is a logical argument where a conclusion follows necessarily from two premises.
         : It has three parts:
             : Major term: Found in the major premise and conclusion.
 "All mammals (Middle Term) are warm-blooded.
 (Major Premise)"
             : Minor term: Found in the minor premise and conclusion.
 "Whales are mammals.
 (Minor Premise)".